MarkAPL comes with two different sets of style sheets:

 both | Aligns text to the right |

-.no_display |
+.hide |

-screen | Prevent the element from showing.
-It will print however |
+screen | Prevent the element from showing. |

 .no_print |

-Prevent the element from printing.
-It will show however | |
+Prevent the element from printing. | |

 .avoid_page_break |